sverweij/state-machine-cat/CONTRIBUTING.md

 ## Contributing

-So you want to contribute to stategenny?
+So you want to contribute to smcat?
 We already love you!

 To make this as easy as possible for you, here's some simple guidelines: